vektogram/jekyll-theme-console/about.md

 # Cesar Camacho — Developer, Analyst, Creative Technologist

-I'm a developer with a renewable energy background, driven by the challenge of translating complex business needs into clean, scalable digital solutions.
-From working on enterprise-grade CMS platforms to agile sprints with design and product teams, I bring technical skill, cross-functional collaboration, and strategic awareness to every role.
+I'm a engineer with a renewable energy background, driven by the challenge of doing the work that needs to be done, the one thing that could solve the biggest problems, one at the time.

+From working on enterprise-grade CMS platforms to agile sprints with design and product teams, I like to move fast, but restricted by the rules and conventions of the systems we are working on.

-After a fulfilling journey at Rackspace Technology, I’m currently on a professional development break—realigning my path toward roles where product thinking meets code craftsmanship.
+After a fulfilling journey at Rackspace Technology, I’m currently on a professional development break, exploring a previous favourite of mine, the Ruby on Rails ecosystem, as well as ecosystems influenced by Rails like the Elixir ecosystem.

 ---